 One possible treatment for MM is the use of proteasome inhibitors.
 “The proteasome is the protein demolition machine in a cell.
 There’s a type of drugs, including Bortezomib, that inhibits its functioning,” said De Keersmaecker.

 “How the defects in the ribosome influence the proteasome is not quite clear yet.
 But we discovered that patients with a defective ribosome respond better to Bortezomib,” she said.
 “In other words, their poorer prognosis can be offset by this treatment,” she said.
-“On the basis of these findings, we can now develop tests to identify defects in the ribosome and thus determine which therapy will have most effect in a specific patient,” said De Keersmaecker.
-The notion that cancer is related to ribosome defects is a relatively new concept in science.

 A few years ago, we discovered defects in the ribosome of patients with acute lymphatic leukemia.
 Now we know that the same applies to MM.
 In all likelihood, this will also hold true for other types of cancer,” said De Keersmaecker.
 “Our next research goal is finding out for which cancers this is the case, how the link between ribosome and proteasome works, and what the possibilities are of drugs that target the ribosome itself,” she said.